venkat5ai/moviebot/README.md

 ### Prerequisites

 *   Docker installed on your deployment machine/server.
+*   A Docker Hub account (or other container registry) if you want to push your image.

-### Building the Docker Image
+### Building and Pushing the Docker Image

 1. Ensure you have a `.dockerignore` file in your project root (one is provided) to exclude unnecessary files from the Docker build context.
-2. From the root directory of the project (where the `Dockerfile` is located), run the build command:
+2. From the root directory of the project (where the `Dockerfile` is located), build the Docker image.
+It's good practice to tag your image with a version and also with `latest`:
     ```bash
+    # Build and tag with version 1.0
+    docker build -t venkat5ai/moviebot:1.0 .
+    # Also build and tag as latest (optional, but common)
-    docker build -t my-movie-studio-app .
+    docker build -t venkat5ai/moviebot:latest .
     ```
-    You can replace `my-movie-studio-app` with your preferred image name and tag (e.g., `yourusername/my-movie-studio:latest`).
+    *   `docker build`: The command to build an image from a Dockerfile.
+    *   `-t venkat5ai/moviebot:1.0`: Tags the image.
+Replace `venkat5ai/moviebot` with `<your-dockerhub-username>/<your-repo-name>` and `1.0` with your desired version tag.
+    *   `.`: Specifies that the build context (including the Dockerfile) is the current directory.

+3. Log in to Docker Hub (you'll be prompted for your username and password/access token):
+    ```bash
+    docker login
+    ```

+4. Push your tagged images to Docker Hub:
+    ```bash
+    # Push the versioned tag
+    docker push venkat5ai/moviebot:1.0
+    # Push the latest tag (optional)
+    docker push venkat5ai/moviebot:latest
+    ```

 ### Running the Docker Container

-1. Once the image is built, you can run it as a container:
+1. Once the image is built and pushed (or if you're running an image you built locally), you can run it as a container:
     ```bash
-    docker run -p 3000:3000 -e GOOGLE_API_KEY="YOUR_ACTUAL_GEMINI_API_KEY" --name movie-studio-container my-movie-studio-app
+    docker run -d -p 3000:3000 -e GOOGLE_API_KEY="YOUR_ACTUAL_GEMINI_API_KEY" --name moviebot-container venkat5ai/moviebot:1.0
     ```
+    *   `docker run`: The command to create and start a new container from an image.
+    *   `-d`: Runs the container in detached mode (in the background).
+Omit this if you want to see logs directly in your terminal.
     *   `-p 3000:3000`: Maps port 3000 on your host machine to port 3000 inside the container (where Next.js is running).
     *   `-e GOOGLE_API_KEY="YOUR_ACTUAL_GEMINI_API_KEY"`: Sets the `GOOGLE_API_KEY` environment variable inside the container. **Replace `"YOUR_ACTUAL_GEMINI_API_KEY"` with your actual API key.**
-    *   `--name movie-studio-container`: (Optional) Assigns a name to your running container for easier management.
+    *   `--name moviebot-container`: (Optional) Assigns a name to your running container for easier management.
-    *   `my-movie-studio-app`: The name of the Docker image you built.
+    *   `venkat5ai/moviebot:1.0`: The name and tag of the Docker image to run (e.g., from Docker Hub or your local images).

 2. The application should now be accessible at `http://localhost:3000` on your host machine (or the server's IP if running on a remote server).
 To serve it over HTTPS, you would typically place a reverse proxy (like Nginx, configured as described in the Linux deployment section) in front of this Docker container.
 The reverse proxy would handle SSL termination and forward traffic to port 3000 on the host, which is mapped to the container.

 ### Docker Notes

 *   **Secrets Management:** The `GOOGLE_API_KEY` is passed as an environment variable at runtime.
 For more robust secret management in production, consider using Docker secrets, HashiCorp Vault, or your cloud provider's secret management service.
-*   **Image Size:** Using `node:20-alpine` as the base image significantly reduces the Docker image size compared to larger OS distributions like CentOS.
+*   **Image Size:** Using `node:20-alpine` as the base image significantly reduces the Docker image size compared to larger OS distributions.
 The Dockerfile also uses a multi-stage build and Next.js's standalone output feature to further optimize the final image.
-*   **Standalone Output:** The `Dockerfile` leverages Next.js's `output: 'standalone'` feature (implicitly enabled by default in recent Next.js versions when building for Node.js runtime, but explicitly managed in the Dockerfile by copying `./.next/standalone`).
+*   **Standalone Output:** The `Dockerfile` leverages Next.js's `output: 'standalone'` feature (explicitly set in `next.config.ts`).
 This copies only necessary files for production, resulting in much smaller final images.
 *   **Genkit in Docker:** The Genkit flows are part of the Next.js build.
 The `GOOGLE_API_KEY` environment variable is essential for them to function.
 No separate Genkit process needs to be run in the Docker container for production.
 *   **SSL/HTTPS with Docker:** As mentioned, the Next.js app inside the container runs on HTTP (port 3000).
 For HTTPS, you'd typically:
     *   Run a reverse proxy (like Nginx) on the host machine or as another Docker container.